"Thank goodness we were prepared"

 Because he invested in disability insurance, David was still able to take care of his family after a stroke caused him to retire early.

 At age 48, it appeared the best years of David's life were still ahead.
-Between playing volleyball, participating on the local ski patrol, spending time with his family and traveling for business, David was leading an active, exciting life.
-In early spring 2005, everything came to a halt - David suffered a stroke changing his life forever.
+Between playing volleyball, participating on the local ski patrol, spending time with his family, and traveling for business, David was leading an active, exciting life.

-Although in a wheelchair, David decided to return to work part-time, hoping that he would have the ability to resume his career as an IT consultant.
-While physically he made progress by switching from the wheelchair to a cane, David felt overwhelmed at work.
-"I wasn't able to keep up with my colleagues and resume traveling-even part-time, so I permanently retired " he said.
+Although in a wheelchair, David decided to return to work part-time, hoping he would have the ability to resume his career as an IT consultant.
+While he physically made progress by switching from the wheelchair to a cane, David felt overwhelmed at work.
+"I wasn't able to keep up with my colleagues and resume traveling-even part-time, so I permanently retired," he said.

 Looking back, David remembers that, "There was no warning.
-I was healthy - went to the gym, skied often, used a treadmill at home.
+I was healthy.
+I went to the gym, skied often, used a treadmill at home.
 I had no other symptoms.
 It just happened.
 One day, you're fine, and the next day you're not."

 To protect the privacy of those impacted by a disability, only first names are used and the photo is not of the actual individual profiled.